15 Military Friendly Colleges in Illinois

 North and School Streets | Normal, IL 61790

-The University grants academic credit for learning obtained in the military.
-The retention rate for students with military education benefits is 82% for full time students.
-It’s 67% for part time students.
+The university acknowledges and grants academic credit for knowledge gained through military service.
+Notably, the retention rate for students benefitting from military education stands at 82% for full-time students and 67% for part-time students.

 Average Post 9/11 GI Bill Benefits Awarded